CommonAccord/Cmacc-Org/Doc/Wx/com/techstars/Equity/COI/Form/Doc_v01.md

 0.sec={F1.Name.Full} hereby certifies that:

-1.sec=The original name of this company is [NEWCO, INC.]. and the date of filing the original Certificate of Incorporation of this company with the Secretary of State of the State of Delaware was [December 12, 2010].
+1.sec=The original name of this company is {Co.Name.Full.First}. and the date of filing the original Certificate of Incorporation of this company with the Secretary of State of the State of Delaware was {Co.COI.File.First.YMD}.

 2.sec={F1.he/she} is the duly elected and acting {F1.Title} of {Co.Name.Full}, a Delaware corporation.